Society for the Protection of Animals Abroad: History

 During the early months of the COVID-19 pandemic in 2020, SPANA's work was limited by local government lockdowns and health restrictions, while the accompanying decline of local businesses left many animal owners unable to work and struggling to look after or feed their animals.
 The group also ran a series of emergency feeding programmes in 2020 and 2021, which reached thousands of starving animals.

 During the run-up to the COP26 climate summit in October 2021, SPANA highlighted the impact of climate change is having on working animals and the low-income communities they support.

-In the Charity Film Awards 2022, SPANA won the People’s Choice Award (in the £5m-£20m turnover category), after gaining the most votes in the public vote.
-The charity’s film also received a Bronze award in the same category, voted for by a panel of judges.
+In the Charity Film Awards 2022, SPANA won the People's Choice Award (in the £5m-£20m turnover category), after gaining the most votes in the public vote.
+The charity's film also received a Bronze award in the same category, voted for by a panel of judges.

 In June 2022, a road in Mauritania was named Rue SPANA - SPANA Road - in recognition of the charity's contribution to animal welfare.
 The road's official inauguration ceremony was attended by local officials, including the Mayor of El Mina and the Chief of Police.

 During the same month, SPANA signed an agreement with the government of Mauritania to confirm its involvement in a ‘Green Schools’ pilot project, to bring animal welfare lessons to about 60 schools in Mauritania.
 Students taking part in the new project were set to be taught about topics relating to the environment and sustainable development, and – in line with the UN animal welfare nexus resolution – will learn about the need for good animal welfare.
 For the initiative, SPANA has partnered with bodies including the Ministry of Education, the Ministry of Environment and Sustainability, the UNDP (United Nations Development Programme) and the German Development Corporation.

 Today

 As of 2022, SPANA has approximately 40 staff based in the charity's UK office and an additional 200 staff based overseas.

 SPANA's senior leadership team is headed by Linda Edwards, the former CEO of United Purpose and Build Africa, who became Chief Executive of SPANA in August 2021.
-The charity's leadership team also includes Kit Vaughan (Director of Global Programmes), Linda Evans (Director of Global Animal Welfare), David Bassom (Director of Global Fundraising, Marketing and Communications) and Gita Patel (Director of Global Resources).
+The charity's leadership team also includes David Bassom (Director of Global Fundraising, Marketing and Communications) and Gita Patel (Director of Global Resources).
 SPANA's board of trustees is chaired by Mary-Lorraine Hughes.

 Supporters

 Notable supporters of the charity include Lady Odile Slynn and Rupert de Mauley, the current president of SPANA.
-Celebrity supporters of the charity include its Patron, John Craven, and ambassadors Peter Egan, Paul O'Grady, Brian Blessed, Dame Twiggy Lawson, Marc Abraham, James Greenwood and Jim Broadbent.
+Celebrity supporters of the charity include its Patron, John Craven, and ambassadors Peter Egan, Brian Blessed, Dame Twiggy Lawson, Dr Marc Abraham, Dr James Greenwood and Jim Broadbent.
+Paul O'Grady was also a SPANA Ambassador until his death in 2023.

 Several of the charity's celebrity supporters lent their voices to a 2019 animated promo.
 Broadbent presented a programme about the work of SPANA on This Morning in March 2006.